StarSheriff2/receipe-buddies/README.md

 1. Edit the `"database.yml"` file in your `"config"` folder:
     - Change the `username` and `password` under ***`default: &default`*** to your PostgreSQL local credentials or just delete lines 23 and 24 altogether
-1. Type <code>bin/rails db:create</code> to create your local databases.
+1. Now, in your terminal, type <code>bin/rails db:create</code> to create your local databases.
 2. If successful, type <code>bin/rails db:migrate</code> to migrate the database.

 You are all set now!